-- If, after the second try, PRAXIS CORE has not been completed, the student will be counseled regarding whether to continue in the Teacher Education program.
-(If there is delay in passing PRAXIS CORE, this will not result in the student taking multiple methods classes at the same time in order to catch up.) - Classes in Teacher Education may not be taken until this requirement is satisfied. - Students with 25 or above composite ACT scores with no individual scores below 21 are exempted from the PRAXIS CORE requirement. - Have taken TE203 Study in the Foundations of Teaching and received a grade of "C" or above. - Completed a minimum of 30 semester hours and achieved a minimum 2.5 GPA prior to admission to the program.
-Students admitted to the program whose GPA falls below the minimum noted in the text below are placed on probation for the next semester (i.e., they will not be allowed to register for TE courses for the coming semester).
-Such students can be reinstated if their GPA at the end of the probationary semester is returned to the required T.E. minimum.
-Two consecutive semesters on probation will result in suspension from the program. - Candidates for the Early Childhood license must maintain a 2.5 overall GPA with no grades below a "C" (2.0 per 1-hour of credit) in teacher education classes. - Candidates for the Middle Childhood license must maintain a 2.75 GPA in their major and concentrations, a 2.75 overall GPA, and no grade below a "C" (2.0 per 1-hour of credit) in teacher education and concentration classes.
+- Classes in Teacher Education may not be taken until this requirement is satisfied. - Students with 21 or above composite ACT scores are exempted from the PRAXIS CORE requirement. - Have taken TE203 Study in the Foundations of Teaching and received a grade of "C" or above. - Completed a minimum of 30 semester hours and achieved a minimum 2.5 GPA prior to admission to the program. - Students admitted to the program whose GPA falls below the minimum (see below) are placed on probation for the next semester (restricted from registering for TE courses). - Students may be reinstated if their GPA is returned to the required T.E. minimum (see below). - Two consecutive semesters on probation will result in suspension from the program.
+If the suspended student raises the GPA to the required TE minimum, said student may be reinstated. - ✓ Candidates for the Early Childhood license must maintain a 2.5 overall GPA with no grades below a "C" (2.0 per 1-hour of credit) in teacher education classes. - ✓ Candidates for the Middle Childhood license must maintain a 2.75 GPA in their major and concentrations, a 2.75 overall GPA, and no grade below a "C" (2.0 per 1-hour of credit) in teacher education and concentration classes.